ivanmm25/FLYCOP_tools/README.md

 # FLYCOPtools
-Python tools for: i) preliminary analysis of FLYCOP executions; ii) evaluate consortium architecture
+Python tools for: i) preliminary analysis of FLYCOP executions; ii) evaluation of consortium architecture